Aiscargeauh/Flowerawaybot/README.md

     - `twitter_api_secret`
     - Discord token can be found on [discord dev portal](https://discord.com/developers/applications)
     - Twitter tokens can be found on [twitter dev portal](https://developer.twitter.com/en/portal/dashboard) (yes, there are 4 tokens just to push a tweet...)
-3. Check that the environment is "Dev" in config.yaml
+4. Check that the environment is "Dev" in config.yaml
-4. Run bot.py with python3
+5. Run bot.py with python3
-5.
+6. Implement and commit your changes
+7. Push your branch to github and and create a [pull-request](https://github.com/Aiscargeauh/Flowerawaybot/pulls)

 ## How to contribute (running code on docker)
 1. Clone this repository